ProjectPythia/great-circle-cookbook/README.md

 5. **Angles and Great Circles**
 - Calculate the acute and obtuse angle of two great circle paths
 - Calculate the directed angle of two great circle paths based on an intersection point
-- Determine directed angle between great circle and intersection point
+- Working with Spherical Triangles formed by great circle arcs

+6. Spherical Polygons and Areas
 - Determine clockwise/counterclockwise ordering of points on spherical polygon
-- Working with Spherical Triangles formed by great circle arcs

-6. **Indiana Jones and the Great Circle**
-- Working Example

-7. Spherical Areas
 - Permieter of spherical polygon
 - Area of quadrilateral patch on a unit sphere
 - Area of triangular patch
 - Mean center of spherical polygon

+7. **Indiana Jones and the Great Circle**
+- Working Example

 ## Running the Notebooks